OpenBioMaps/documentation/OBM_manual.md

 <br>
 <br>

-Here, on the **Founding new progect** tab, you will find the creation form which you will have to fill out.
+Here, on the **Founding new project** tab, you will find the creation form which you will have to fill out.
 If for you, the text doesn't appear in english, don't panic.
 At the bottom of the page, you can choose the language in which the text appears.
 Each field has a tooltip, in which essential information is displayed about the respective field.
-E.g in the first field, you can see that is is obligatory to compleat, it cannot contain whitespaces, and can contain lowercase letters only.
+E.g in the first field, you can see that is is obligatory to compleat, it cannot contain whitespaces, and can contain lowercase letters only (it can however contain underscores).
 You have a full list of descriptions regarding the fields, at the bottom of the page.

+Please note, that the *'short description'* will be the public headline of the database, while the *'name of the database'* is a definition that the code uses and it's not public.
+It is good practice, to add a detailed *'Long description'*, when completing the *'data fields'* section (this is not obligatory by default).
+Another thing to note is, that when choosing the *'type'* in the *'data fields'* section, the difference between numeric and integer type is, that the numeric type can be a decimal number while the integer must be a whole number; and the difference between text and string type is, that the text can have an unlimited number of characters while the string can have a maximum of 255 characters.

+At this point, if you configured everything correctly, upon clicking on the create button, a window should pop up with a success message and a log of all the created files.
+You should reed the log, as it contains instructions on what to do next whit your project.